Modern Foreign Language

 What does MFL intend to provide for the children at PTM?

-The intention of the French curriculum at Pear Tree Mead is that children are taught to develop an interest in learning other languages in a way that is enjoyable and stimulating.
-We aim to encourage children’s confidence and creative skills, strive to stimulate and encourage children’s curiosity about language and endeavour to help children develop their awareness of cultural differences in other countries.
-Moreover, we strive to embed the skills of listening, speaking, reading and writing skills necessary to enable children to use and apply their French learning in a variety of contexts and lay the foundations for future language learning.
+The intention of the French curriculum at Pear Tree Mead is that children are taught to develop an interest in learning other languages, while developing their cultural currency, in a way that is enjoyable and stimulating.
+We aim to encourage children’s confidence and creative skills, strive to stimulate and encourage children’s curiosity about language, and endeavour to help children develop their awareness of cultural differences in other countries.
+Learning languages contributes to mutual understanding, a sense of global citizenship and personal fulfilment.
+The ability to understand and communicate in another language is a lifelong skill for education, employment and leisure in this country and throughout the world.
+Moreover, in learning a language, our pupils at PTM, will learn the skills of listening, speaking, reading and writing, which are necessary to enable children to use and apply their French learning in a variety of contexts and to lay the foundations for future language learning.

 What learning opportunities are given to the children?

 Our MFL curriculum is designed to progressively develop children skills in languages, through regular taught lessons.
 Children progressively acquire, use and apply a growing bank of vocabulary organised around topics.
 Children are encouraged and supported to develop their speaking and listening skills through conversational work, singing activities and games.
 As confidence and skill grows, children record their work through pictures, captions and sentences.
 All our children in KS2 will have regular language lessons.

 We teach MFL using an interactive and practical scheme of work called ‘Salut’.
 It uses voice recordings of native French speakers so that those who are teaching each unit don’t need to be linguistically trained.
 Teachers have access to a very specific, resourced and tailored program, which can be easily adjusted to suit all abilities.
 One unit should be taught every half-term and there are six lessons within each unit.